 Uzbekistan is famous for intricate embroidery, typically done on large pieces of cotton or silk cloth and mostly used as wall-hangings called palyak, or suzanis.
 Traditionally embroidered pieces form a large portion of a girl’s dowry.

 Girls began their dowry collections by learning embroidery techniques from older sisters, mothers and grandmothers.
-Often several women in the family worked on the richly embellished pieces, which were often too complex for one woman by herself.
+Often several women in the family work on the richly embellished pieces, which are too complex for one woman to complete by herself.
 A small area was always left unfinished – not as some think to show that only God makes perfect things, but so that the bride could put the finishing touches on it herself.

 Each area of Uzbekistan has its own particular design configuration and stitching technique.
 For instance, in Tashkent the entire background is solidly embroidered, with of course the embroiderer’s own take on traditional colors and compositions.
 Typically stitched in dark red, medium red, and black with touches of white, Tashkent suzanis are easily recognizable.

 In other towns, the embroidery forms positive symbolic patterns as positive shapes on a plain ground cloth of ecru or another solid hue, so that the background color becomes part of the composition.
 Rosettes constitute common motifs here too, and represent the sun and the moon, as a stylistic representation of the universe and creation.
 Stars (yulduz) stitched within the rosettes represent starry skies, most commonly found in the stunning Tashkent suzanis.

 The embroiderers’ artistic skill and inspiration result in a fabulous variety of different suzani compositions.
 The overall style depends on her tools.
 Women use two main tools to embroider: a needle (bosma) or a small hook called a tambour hook or yurma.